DovoruSteve/robotserver/README.md

 	Download / clone the repo.
 I've included the jar so you can run it without rebuilding it

-	Once downloaded, run it with
+	Once downloaded, run it by changing into the robotserver directory and running

 	     java -jar target/robot-0.0.1.jar